 JPL will also develop the mechanical, electronic and thermal subsystems for CIRAS, with satellite components procured from Blue Canyon Technologies.
 The integrated system will be a complete 6U CubeSat capable of measuring temperature and water vapor profiles with good lower tropospheric sensitivity.
 The CIRAS is the first step towards the development of an Earth Observation Nanosatellite Infrared (EON-IR) capable of meeting the replacement needs of the CrIS, including both the MWIR and LWIR regions of the spectrum.

-It was selected by for development by the NASA InVEST Project and in 2016 by NASA's CubeSat Launch Initiative (CSLI) program to be launched as part of the ELaNa program.
+It was selected by for development by the NASA InVEST Project and in 2016 by NASA's CubeSat Launch Initiative (CSLI) program by the CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.

 |Type / Application:||Technology|